 This free printable I Spy sheet with a holiday theme makes a good party game for young guests to play while the grown-ups get to relax.
 This one’s entertaining and challenging enough to keep underage partygoers occupied for a decent length of time.

 Looking for a fun game for your family-friendly holiday celebration that doesn’t involve trekking snow into the house?
-Scoop up some Floof and start a dry snowball fight for some seasonal fun that won’t freeze your hands.
+Grab some indoor snowballs and start a dry snowball fight for some seasonal fun that won’t freeze your hands.
 This party game will take everyone by surprise, but it’s sure to be particularly thrilling for the younger crowd.

 Jigsaw puzzles might not exactly scream ‘party-time’ but hear us out on this one because they’re actually a good fit for a relaxed (but fun) bash.
 For starters, jigsaw puzzles are a great way to bring people together, since kids and grown-ups can get in on the game, and because they’re so mellow, puzzles are highly conducive to conversation, too.